vedheesh84/opencv_ws/opencv_detection_project/README.md

-# OpenCV Object Detection and Color Identification
+# OpenCV Object Detection and Color Identification for Ubuntu 22.04

-Complete setup for object detection and color identification using OpenCV ML algorithms on Raspberry Pi 4 Model B with Camera Rev 1.3.
+Complete setup for object detection and color identification using OpenCV ML algorithms on **Raspberry Pi 4 Model B with Camera Rev 1.3 running Ubuntu Desktop 22.04**.

+This version uses **Picamera2** (libcamera-based) which is compatible with Ubuntu, unlike the legacy picamera library.

 ## Hardware Requirements

 - Raspberry Pi 4 Model B
 - Raspberry Pi Camera Rev 1.3
-- Ubuntu Desktop 22.04
+- Ubuntu Desktop 22.04 (64-bit)
 - Display (for viewing detection results)

 ## Features